mihirgan06/smartCapture/README.md

 smartCapture/
 ├── index.html      # Main HTML structure
 ├── styles.css      # All styling and animations
-├── app.js          # Application logic and API integration
+├── app.js          # Application logic, OCR, and text parsing
+├── package.json    # Project configuration
 └── README.md       # This file
 ```

 ## Privacy & Security

-- Your API key is stored in `localStorage` only
-- Images are sent directly to OpenAI's API via HTTPS
+- ✅ 100% client-side processing
-- No data is stored on any third-party servers
+- ✅ No data sent to external servers
-- You can clear your API key anytime by clearing browser storage
+- ✅ No API keys or authentication required
+- ✅ Works completely offline (after first load)
+- ✅ No cookies or tracking

-## API Costs
+## Cost

-This app uses OpenAI's GPT-4o model with vision capabilities.
-Costs are approximately:
-- $0.005 per image analysis (very affordable!)
-- Visit [OpenAI Pricing](https://openai.com/pricing) for current rates
+**FREE!** Unlike the previous version that used OpenAI's API, this version uses Tesseract.js which is completely free and open-source.
+No API costs whatsoever.

 ## Browser Compatibility